WSULib/docs_digital_collections/content_models/WSUDOR_Object.md

 ### Derivatives Datastreams

-As this class is meant to be extended for more specific Content Model types, it does not create an derivatives.
+As this class is meant to be extended for more specific Content Model types, it does not create derivatives.

 ### Creates Datastreams